-Trichotillomania is a mental condition that makes people incessantly pull out their hair.
-Many younger patients who suffer from this condition tend to focus their hair pulling on the scalp.
+Trichotillomania is an impulse control disorder that makes people incessantly pull out their hair.
+Many younger patients who suffer from this condition tend to focus on hair pulling on the scalp.

 However, patients may start to also pull hair from their eyebrows, eyelashes, or other parts of their body where hair grows.

 As you can imagine, when you’re constantly pulling out your hair, this can really damage the hair follicles over time and cause hair loss.

 Like many mental health disorders, sufferers will experience Trichotillomania in a different way.
 That being said, the most common symptoms of the condition include:

 Trichotillomania can be a condition that really affects the daily lives of people who suffer from it.
 It can cause a deterioration in mental health and bring on feelings of social anxiety.
 Physically, this hair-pulling habit can lead to itching, tingling, bald spots, skin irritation, and thinning hair.

 Experts have been aware of Trichotillomania since the 19th century however, there has been very little research conducted into its causes, side effects, and impact on sufferers’ lives.

 Often, Trichotillomania is grouped with Obsessive-Compulsive Disorder (OCD), but sufferers have much less in common than people have long thought.
 Researchers are currently unaware of the main reason why Trichotillomania occurs, with many experts torn on whether it’s predominantly spurred on by genetics or environmental factors.

 Psychosocial dysfunction, low self-esteem and social anxiety are also common triggers for Trichotillomania patients, with nearly one-third of adults with the condition reporting a low, or very low, quality of life .

 One study found that hair pulling and Trichotillomania are more common when relatives also suffer from the condition .
 However, due to the lack of research on the subject, it’s hard to form a strong opinion.